-Example: Excerpt from a BIDS event file.

-onset duration trial_type response_time

-1.2 0.6 go 1.435 Label/Starting-point, Quiet
+Example: Excerpt from a BIDS event file. onset 1.2 5.6 duration 0.6 0.6 trial_type go stop response_time 1.435 1.739 HED Label/Starting-point, Quiet n/a

-5.6 0.6 stop 1.739 n/a

 The first two columns in a BIDS events file are required to be onset and duration, respectively.
 The onset is the time in seconds of an event marker relative to the start of its corresponding data recording, while the duration represents the duration in seconds of some aspect of the event.
 The remaining columns in this event file are optional.